-&lt;sup>6 I develop this account more fully in my "What is a Social Practice?" forthcoming in Philosophy.
+6 I develop this account more fully in my 'What is a Social Practice?'
+[Haslanger 2018].

-&lt;sup>7 In the past I have used the term 'schemas' both for public cultural schemas and internalization of them as psychological schemas.
-(This is how Sewell (1992), I believe, uses the term; see also Howard (1994), Hollandar and Howard (2000).
-This has caused confusion, so I will aim to use the term 'social meaning,' and for webs of meanings, 'cultural technē,' in place of 'cultural schema' going forward; though as I will indicate below, 'social meanings' include narratives, patterns of inference, and other cultural memes that one might not normally consider "meanings" in a narrow sense.
-See also Balkin (1998).
+In the past I have used the term 'schemas' both for public cultural schemas and internalization of them as psychological schemas.
+(This is how Sewell [1992], I believe, uses the term; see also Howard [1994] and Hollandar and Howard [2000]).
+This has caused confusion, so I will aim to use the term 'social meaning,' and for webs of meanings, 'cultural techne,' in place of 'cultural schema' going forward; though as I will indicate below, 'social meanings' include narratives, patterns of inference, and other cultural memes that one might not normally consider 'meanings' in a narrow sense.
+See also Balkin [1998].

-&lt;sup>8 In Bourdieu's terminology, "The structures constitutive of a particular type of environment (e.g., material conditions of existence characteristic of a class condition) produce habitus, systems of durable, transposable, dispositions..."
-(1972/1977, 72) As I understand it, a habitus is a system of coordinated dispositions in a group of individuals which enables them to engage in the practice; individuals will have those particular dispositions that enable them to do their part.
+8 In Bourdieu's [1972/1977: 72] terminology, '[t]he structures constitutive of a particular type of environment (e.g., material conditions of existence characteristic of a class condition) produce habitus, systems of durable, transposable, dispositions'.
+As I understand it, a habitus is a system of coordinated dispositions in a group of individuals which enables them to engage in the practice; individuals will have those particular dispositions that enable them to do their part.
 A habitus arises from the objective conditions that call for coordination, and also shape those conditions.
-This "looping" or "interdependence" between the social meanings, the dispositions, and the conditions is crucial to both Bourdieu's view and mine.
+This 'looping' or 'interdependence' between the social meanings, the dispositions, and the conditions is crucial to both Bourdieu's view and mine.